RobertaWaa/tamagotchi-web/README.md

 ### Access the App

-Open the frontend by navigating to client/index.html (if served locally), or

-Visit the live version: https://tamagotchi-web.vercel.app/
+Open the frontend by navigating to client/index.html (if served locally), or Visit the live version: https://tamagotchi-web.vercel.app/

 ---

 ## Gameplay

-Monitor your pet through four status bars: hunger, happiness, energy, cleanliness.
+- Monitor your pet through four status bars: hunger, happiness, energy, cleanliness.

-Use the buttons to feed, play with, put to sleep, or clean the pet.
+- Use the buttons to feed, play with, put to sleep, or clean the pet.

-If a stat reaches zero, the game ends—hit Reset to start again.
+- If a stat reaches zero, the game ends and you hit Reset to start again.

-Designed to be simple, intuitive, and responsive.
+- Designed to be simple, intuitive, and responsive.

----

-## Contributing

-Contributions are welcome!

-Fork the repo

-Create a new branch (git checkout -b feature/my-feature)

-Commit changes and push (git push origin feature/my-feature)

-Open a pull request